cdktf/cdktf-provider-snowflake/docs/apiAuthenticationIntegrationWithJwtBearer.go.md

 - *Type:* *f64

-Specifies the default lifetime of the OAuth access token (in seconds) issued by an OAuth server.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`-1`)) Specifies the default lifetime of the OAuth access token (in seconds) issued by an OAuth server.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/api_authentication_integration_with_jwt_bearer#oauth_access_token_validity ApiAuthenticationIntegrationWithJwtBearer#oauth_access_token_validity}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/api_authentication_integration_with_jwt_bearer#oauth_access_token_validity ApiAuthenticationIntegrationWithJwtBearer#oauth_access_token_validity}

 ---